 - Suzy Weiss

 Image: Bari Weiss family- Parents (Amy & Lou), sisters- Molly, Casey & Suzy

-- School: Pittsburgh's Community Day School
+- School: She studied at the Pittsburgh's Community Day School

-- Shady Side Academy: She studied at the Shady Side Academy, an independent prep school in suburban Pittsburgh
+- Shady Side Academy: She studied at the Shady Side Academy, an independent prep school in suburban Pittsburgh.

-Bari Weiss Marriage:
+Bari Weiss & Jason Kass

-She is married to Jason Kass, an environmental engineer who founded of Toilets for people (the company designs waterless and cheap toilets, it makes toilets affordable in the developing world)
+Bari had married Jason Kass, an environmental engineer who founded 'Toilets for people' (the company designs waterless and cheap toilets, it makes toilets affordable in the developing world) in 2013.

 Facts & Trivia

 - Bari, the name: comes from the name of a local actress, if not Bari, she would have been named after her grandmother Bertha.